 N·B·F Architects, P.C. was founded in downtown Rutland by Ralph Nimtz and has been in business for over forty years.
 Starting as a one-man show, the firm was focused on the revitalization of downtown Rutland before adding John Berryhill (1980) and Alvin Figiel (1983) as partners of the firm.
 N·B·F Architects remained focused on community based projects and work that would improve downtown Rutland and other areas of Vermont.
 In 2009, Edward Clark was promoted to partner, and Casey Gecha became partner in 2020.
-John and Alvin have since retired.
-Besides the three partners, there are three staff members in the office- one registered architect, an intern architect working on licensure, and an experienced draftsman.
+Ralph, John and Alvin have since retired.
+Besides the two partners, there are three staff members in the office – two registered architects and an intern architect working on licensure.
 The members of the office work well in a collaborative effort to meet the deadlines and requirements of a project.

 Meet Our Staff

 Ed joined the firm in 2003, working to become partner in 2009.
 He works on a diverse range of projects from new construction to the renovation of historic properties for adaptive reuse.
 He attended Vermont Technical College and Penn State University, and became registered in 2000.
 Ed currently sits on the Vermont Advisory Council on Historic Preservation, is the longest standing member of the Board of Directors of the Paramount Theatre, downtown Rutland’s crown jewel and historic landmark, he serves as a Commissioner on the Rutland Redevelopment Authority, Rutland Architectural Review Committee, and is a Past Grand Knight of the Rutland Council of the Knights of Columbus.
 Ed worked for 19 years to restore an historic home in Rutland and is currently renovating a 1966 home.
 He also likes to work on old BMWs and his old Ford truck.

 Casey L. Gecha, Principal